Keeping In Touch

 Reinitiate letter writing - Either to continue giving opinions as part of interest groups or as a pen pal type initiative to ensure people without internet access do not feel isolated.
 Write letters to your U3A friends – the ones you may see regularly and maybe those that you only see at monthly meetings or AGMs and are definitely due an update.

-Local newsletters -We will continue to produce and send out our monthly Newsletters and members are urged to keep sending articles and letters in for inclusion.
-We are also issuing a new "eNews Bulletin" to keep members entertained.
+Local newsletters -We continue to produce and send out our monthly Newsletter STANWAY NEWS (see Members page) and members are urged to keep sending articles in for inclusion.
+We are also issuing a new "eNews" bulletin (see above) to keep members entertained.
 Interest groups are encouraged to create and circulate their own short localised newsletters to maintain contact with group members.

 FOR THOSE WITH INTERNET ACCESS